LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Why This Book, Why Now

 The story begins opposite Tipu Sultan's Fort, in the old quarter of the city.
 There, in the late 19th century, S.N.
-Rama Rao — a watchmaker, a dentist, and an optician to the Maharaja of Mysore — set up shop.
-He handed the trade to his son, S.R.
-Gopal Rao, who became Bangalore's first qualified optometrist and, in 1936, opened the premises on N.R.
-Road that still stands there today.
-Endorsed by the erstwhile royal family of Mysore, the house passed hand to hand through four generations of the same family — now led by Hemanth Manay, the third, and Meghana Manay, the fourth.
-Today it keeps three boutiques across the city — N.R.
-Road, Residency Road, and Jayanagar — alongside its own label, Getspexy, and an online shop.
+Rama Rao, watchmaker and optician to the Maharaja of Mysore, set up shop.
+His son S.R.
+Gopal Rao became Bangalore's first qualified optometrist and, in 1936, opened the premises on N.R.
+Road that still stand today.
+Four generations of the same family have run the house since, now led by Hemanth Manay, the third, and Meghana Manay, the fourth: three boutiques (N.R.
+Road, Residency Road, Jayanagar), the Getspexy label, and an online shop.
+N.R.
+Road is still home and office both; when the family restored it, they left the original beams and columns exposed.

 An old Bangalore street, photographed for Eyes of Luru